Latent Equivariant Operators for Robust Object Recognition: Promises and Challenges: Acknowledgments

 \section{Acknowledgments}

-We thank members of the BRAIN lab at Aalto University, Ivan Vujaklija, Mansour Taleshi, and T. Andy Keller for useful discussions.
+We thank members of the BRAIN lab at Aalto University, Ivan Vujaklija, Mansour Taleshi for useful discussions, and Fabio Anselmi and T. Andy Keller for helpful comments on the manuscript.
 This work was supported in part by the Academy of Finland under Grant 3357590 for S.D, and by the Helsinki Institute for Information Technology (HIIT) under Contract No. 9125064HIIT for M.D.T.